 Reed Beds.
 2732.
 Home - Rain On Request.
 Urban Transformer: Bus Unfolds into Mobile Fresh Food Market.
 World’s first waste-to-biofuels facility opens in Edmonton.
 EDMONTON - The world’s first municipal facility to convert household garbage into biofuels opened Wednesday at the Edmonton Waste Management Centre.

 -backed experts said on Thursday.
 A study led by Japan's Tottori University and U.N.
+University's Canadian-based Institute for Water, Environment and Health (UNU-INWEH) forecast "a rapid increase in the use of treated wastewater for farming and other purposes worldwide".
+It did not forecast volumes, saying that many nations lack data on sewer and drain water.
+Many governments and companies have so far overlooked the economic potential of vast amounts of wastewater, UNU-INWEH director, Zafar Adeel, said.
+North America generates about 85 cubic km (20 cubic miles) of wastewater every year, of which about 61 cubic km is treated, roughly the amount flowing over Niagara Falls, and only four percent of that is re-used.
 Human waste in rivers used to irrigate crops.
 The river water contains levels of E.coli bacteria that are as much as 10 000 times more than allowed by the World Health Organisation and the Department of Water Affairs, according to a study report obtained by The Times.

 The most encouraging aspect about the Province is a 250% improvement in assessment rates compared to 2009.
 A total of 100% municipalities were assessed during the 2010/11 Green Drop Certification Wastewater services delivery is performed by twenty (20) Water Services Authorities in the Free State via an infrastructure network comprising of 95 wastewater collector and treatment systems.
 A total operational flow of 198 Ml/day is received at the 95 treatment facilities, which has a collective hydraulic design capacity of 482 Ml/day (as ADWF).
 Working for Wetlands.
 FSPSDF_Phase2Report_7March2013.pdf.